 - Side Swing and Jump: This requires a bit more coordination to master.
 Keep your hands together and twirl the rope to your left side without jumping it, then, as you bring the rope back, jump over it, feet together.
 Then, continue the motion and twirl the rope to your right side.
 Jump over it again as you bring the rope back to your center, and continue the sequence.

-- Double unders: To really get the most out of speed ropes, consider a jump-rope trick beloved by Crossfitters around the world.
-Jump normally, but leap high enough and spin the rope fast enough that it passes under your feet two times for every single jump.
+- Double unders: To really get the most out of speed ropes, jump normally, but leap high enough and spin the rope fast enough that it passes under your feet two times for every single jump.
 This creates a double under.
-And, if you manage to master that, then, then triple unders are the only place left to go… But don't worry, double unders are hard enough and can be extremely challenging while trying to complete an intense CrossFit WOD.
+And, if you manage to master that, then, then triple unders are the only place left to go… But don't worry, double unders are hard enough and can be extremely challenging while trying to complete an intense workout.